AR and sight loss – can you ever get accessibility?

 TIP #10: make sure you advertise that your AR is optimised for people with low vision.
 The steering group said they are so used to being ignored, they often won’t consider new tech unless they know it’s accessible.
 So shout about it.

-It might feel like an extra load of hassle to consider this demographic when you are already clambering over technical hurdles and doing something innovative in AR.
+It might feel like an extra load of hassle to consider this demographic for accessibility when you are already clambering over technical hurdles and doing something innovative in AR.
 But a lot of what we learned will improve AR experiences for all our users.
 And once you’ve made the decisions, and put software compatibility in place, it’s easy to do it for your next app.

 AR accessibility for people with Low Vision?
 It’s a win-win-win….